 - In a medium-sized saucepan, heat two teaspoons European Dipping Oil - Mediterranean Balsamic over medium to high heat.
 Toast couscous for 1 minute until lightly browned.

-- Stir in the vegetable broth and Red Bell Pepper & Garlic Blend.
+- Stir in the vegetable broth and Rosemary Garlic Seasoning.
 Bring to a boil.
 Cover and lower the heat.
 Simmer for 7 minutes or until couscous is tender and liquid has been absorbed.
 Add the olives, salt, and black pepper.

 - Fluff with a fork.